ome/omero-documentation/developers/Omero/Java.rst

 is alternatively available from Hudson at:
 ` http://hudson.openmicroscopy.org.uk/job/OMERO/lastSuccessfulBuild/ <http://hudson.openmicroscopy.org.uk/job/OMERO/lastSuccessfulBuild/>`_

-To use `OmeroJava </ome/wiki/OmeroJava>`_, setup you'll need to setup your CLASSPATH:
+To use  |OmeroJava|, setup you'll need to setup your CLASSPATH:

 ::